guiwitz/Python_image_processing/Env_setup/Instructions_local.md

 Now, whenever you want to use the course material:
 1. Open the Terminal
-2. Activate the conda environement:
+2. Activate the conda environment:
     ```
     source activate pyimageprocessing
     ```